Resq Legal

 Understand the Roles of Airlines and Airports in Flight Operations

-Delays can arise from various factors linked to airline versus airport fault what to do, such as adverse weather conditions, technical malfunctions, or logistical challenges.
+Delays can arise from various factors linked to airline operations, such as weather conditions, technical malfunctions, or logistical challenges.
 For example, in 2020, weather-related issues accounted for a staggering 45.8% of delays attributed to the National Aviation System.
 This statistic underscores how significantly environmental factors can disrupt flight schedules, leaving travelers feeling helpless and anxious.

-Since June 2003, airlines have been required to report on-time data and the reasons behind delays, which has improved the accuracy of information available for analyzing airline performance.
-Furthermore, the proposed Flight Disruption and Cancellation Compensation Act aims to hold carriers accountable for interruptions and cancellations, ensuring that you, as a traveler, are financially protected from disturbances that are beyond your control.
+Since June 2003, airlines have been required to report delays, which has improved the accuracy of information available for analyzing airline performance.
+Furthermore, the proposed regulations aim to hold carriers accountable for interruptions and cancellations, ensuring that you, as a traveler, are financially protected from disturbances that are beyond your control.

 The central node represents the overall topic, while the branches show the distinct roles of airlines and airports.
 Each sub-branch highlights specific responsibilities and factors affecting flight operations, helping you see how everything is connected.